Magisk-Modules-Repo/Systemless_TZData/README.md

 # Systemless TZData

 Update your ROM's TZdata systemlessly.
+There is no XDA support thread for this one due to the module's simplicity, and I will release an update when I see that there is an available TZData update.